Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-Green eyes have also been associated to hearing loss.
+Green eyes have also been associated with hearing loss.

 While you can't change your genes or eye color, there are other lifestyle habits you can change to improve your chances of developing a disease such as MD.
-You could start with protecting your skin and eyes from the harmful rays from the sun, eat right, keep fit and stay healthy.
+You could start with protecting your skin and eyes from the harmful rays of the sun, eating right, keeping fit, and staying healthy.